giellalt/lang-sms/docs/sms.md

  *  %{Â1%}:0  used with "mainsted" to tell (a story)
  *  %{A1%}:0  used with "vuejted" to drive (causative)
  *  %{E1%}:0  used with "kåʹmrded" to bow
- *  `{ʼ}`:0  archiform for MODIFIER LETTER ACUTE ACCENT used in stems where the lemma does not contain a MODIFIER LETTER ACUTE ACCENT and yet the paradigm requires one.
+ *  `{ʼ}:`  archiform for MODIFIER LETTER ACUTE ACCENT used in stems where the lemma does not contain a MODIFIER LETTER ACUTE ACCENT and yet the paradigm requires one.
  *  %{EÂ%}:e  archiform for ie:eâ variation
  *  %^IMPSG2:0
  *  %^INDPRSSG3:0